Adrian (costume designer): Later career and death

 In 1958, Adrian came out of retirement to design costumes for At the Grand, a musical version of the 1932 film Grand Hotel that starred Paul Muni and Viveca Lindfors and played only in Los Angeles and San Francisco.

 In 1959, Adrian was hired to design costumes for the upcoming Broadway musical Camelot.
-While at work on this project in his studio, Adrian suffered a fatal heart attack.
-He was posthumously awarded the Tony Award for Best Costume Design in a Musical.
-He is buried in Hollywood Forever Cemetery.
+While at work on this project, Adrian suffered a cerebral hemorrhage on September 12, 1959.
+His wife and son rushed home from New York but arrived too late.
+He died the following morning at California Hospital in Los Angeles and was buried two days later at Hollywood Forever Cemetery.

+He was posthumously awarded the Tony Award for Best Costume Design in a Musical in 1960.